Updated August 20, 2021

-Delayed and long-term complications can result from hernia repair surgery where the doctor used a hernia mesh.
-While there can be many symptoms which result immediately or soon after your surgery, pain and complications may occur years later because of defective mesh or a doctor’s mistakes.
+Delayed and long-term complications can result from hernia mesh repair surgery where hernia mesh is implanted.
+Complications can include chronic pain, adhesions, bowel obstruction, infection, mesh migration and hernia recurrence.
+While there can be many symptoms that result immediately or soon after your surgery, pain and serious complications may occur years later because of defective materials or a doctor’s mistakes.

 - 1. What is a long-term or delayed complication?